Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Spring Outfits for Social Occasions

 The clutch also reads “social” and “evening.”
-This one made from a raffia textile is perfect for spring and summer, and because it doesn't exactly match any of the shoes, it goes with everything.
+One made from a raffia textile is perfect for spring and summer, and because it doesn't exactly match any of the shoes, it goes with everything.
 A delicate gold chain lets you wear it as a shoulder bag.
 I own this bag in a different fabric and find it the perfect size.

 Spring Outfits for Travel and Sightseeing

-Add a hat and sunglasses for sun protection.
+If you're creating a travel capsule wardrobe, you need to add a hat and sunglasses for sun protection.
 I love this little gadget that hangs from your bag; it has powerful magnets that will hold your hat when you're not wearing it!
 And as I mentioned above, I highly recommend Thigh Society slip shorts to wear under your dress to keep cool and prevent thigh chafing!

 Spring Outfits for Casual Situations